michaelaoash/trump-comparison-gallup-ucsb/README.md

       code to use an xlsx spreadsheet manually downloaded from the Google Sheet.

-- plots presidential approval during with a countdown to attempted reelection with t=0 at the date of the re-election attempt.
+- plots presidential approval with a countdown to attempted reelection with t=0 at the date of the re-election attempt.

 ![Approval Data](How-Trump-Approval-Compares-1.png)